rickt/slack-translator-bot/README.md

 # slack-translator-bot
 ##### overview
 demo Golang backend code for a Slack /slash command to translate text from one language to another.
+NOTE: this demo code is google appengine-specific. rip out those mini bits and you can run it anywhere.

 i wrote this because i wanted 2x new /slash commands: